Skip to content

 • suites skip or fail explicitly when a provider does not support the required capability.

-• benchmark reports identify provider, operation, pass/fail status, latency, retry counts, and exported artifact format for direct provider surfaces such as score, policy, generate, transfer, and embed.
+• benchmark reports identify provider, operation, pass/fail status, latency, retry counts, and exported artifact format for direct provider surfaces such as predict, score, policy, and embed.

 • benchmark budget files fail non-zero when success rate, error count, retry count, latency, or throughput thresholds regress.

-• --input-file fixtures reproduce benchmark inputs for prediction, generation, transfer, embedding, score, and policy runs.
-The checked-in fixture is checkout-safe for mock predict, generate, transfer, and embed; its score and policy fields are provider-specific inputs for providers that advertise those capabilities.
-Transfer clip paths resolve relative to the fixture file.
+• --input-file fixtures reproduce benchmark inputs for prediction, embedding, score, and policy runs.
+The checked-in fixture is checkout-safe for mock predict and embed; its score and policy fields are provider-specific inputs for providers that advertise those capabilities.

 • benchmark input files and result JSON are saved by the host when they are used for release or paper claims.